 The contents of images generated by the OpenEmbedded build system can be controlled by the IMAGE_FEATURES and EXTRA_IMAGE_FEATURES variables that you typically configure in your image recipes.
 Through these variables, you can add several different predefined packages such as development utilities or packages with debug information needed to investigate application problems or profile applications.

-The following image features are available for all images:
+Here are the image features available for all images:

 allow-empty-password: Allows Dropbear and OpenSSH to accept root logins and logins from accounts having an empty password string.